 - Standing tall and strong take a deep breath, hold, and begin by pressing the weight upwards.

 - Head looking forward, arms extended and locked out, elbows slightly flared, back moderately arched, feet solid and together firmly planted on the floor.
-You have successfully completed the first part of the overhead press.

 - Releasing your breath, control the weight back down.
 Reset to the starting position and prepare yourself for your next lift.